MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **Expected Error Codes:**

-**- cannotGetReportedOutages:** - an unhandled error occrred when trying to acquire the reported outages
+**- cannotGetReportedOutages:** - an unhandled error occurred when trying to acquire the reported outages

 **- tenantNotFound:** - the calling tenant information could not be found

 ### Report Outage
-Initiates an outage report indicating that an environment is not accessible
+Initiates an outage report indicating that an environment isn't accessible

 ```[200] GET /admin/v2.0/support/applications/{applicationFamily}/environments/{environmentName}/reportoutage```